 Economics affects politics, politics affects economics, and there is politics internal to economics.
 The Politics of Economics seminar series brings different perspectives together to discuss these dynamics and their normative and epistemic consequences.
-As the meaning of economics and politics has shifted over time, the series covers contemporary settings as well as historical moments on the role of economists and economics in policy making institutions.
-It also explores the tensions and contestations of economic knowledge in context of expert advice and political movements within the academy and questions how these relate to a changing economy.
+As the meaning of economics and politics has shifted over time, the series covers contemporary settings as well as historical moments on the role of economists and economics in policy.
+It explores the tensions and contestations of economic knowledge in the context of expert advice as well as political movements within the academy, and questions how these relate to a changing economy.

 Sign up to the Politics of Economics mailing list for pre-circulated papers and announcements here.

 14 October 2019 / Caitlin Zaloom (New York University)/ Indebted: Student Finance, Social Speculation, and the Future of the US Family /5:30-7:00, McCrum Lecture Theatre, Corpus Christi College / Organized in collaboration with MaxCam

 29 October 2019 / Diane Coyle (Cambridge) / Economics for the Digital Age? / 4:00-5:30, Seminar Room S2, Alison Richard Building

 12 November 2019 / Steven Medema (Duke University, USA) & David Gindis (University of Hertfordshire) / The Politics of Law and Economics / Discussion by Ann Sofie Cloots (Cambridge) / 4:00-5:30, Seminar Room S2, Alison Richard Building

 3 December 2019 / Simon Szreter (Cambridge) / Incentivizing an Ethical Economics / 4:00-5:00, Seminar Room SG2, Alison Richard Building